RobotRose/rose_arm_controller/doc/tests/tests_wpi_jaco.md

 --------------------------------|:-----------------------------:|-----------
 jaco_arm/manipulation/grasp 	| wpi_jaco_msgs/ExecuteGrasp 	| Execute a grasp or release with the JACO gripper at a designated speed until the fingers can no longer move. jaco_arm/manipulation/pickup	| wpi_jaco_msgs/ExecutePickup   | Execute a pickup action that lifts the end effector while applying a constant force to close the fingers, preventing objects from slipping.

+Both tested shortly:
+* grasp did not give the expected result.
+The gripper did not close fully and it did not open at all.
+When trying to open I got the message "Gripper already open.
+Grasp execution complete.".
+This problem has been reported to WPI, but no further action is taken here.
+* pickup moves a certain distance in the z-direction.
+This is not feasable for Rose, since we mount the arm differently.

 Additional issues
 -------------------